-Application to Teach a Concurrent Enrollment course Current resume Transcript(s) - All undergraduate and graduate transcripts - legible copies are acceptable

-Concurrent enrollment instructors should have credentials comparable to those required of adjunct instructors teaching the same course on campus.
+ш Application to Teach a Concurrent Enfollment course Current resume Transcript(s) - All undergraduate and graduate transcripts - legible copies are acceptable teaching the same course on campus.
 In most cases, a Master's degree in the subject or related area is required, but, depending on the course, consideration is given to relevant education and experience.
 The appropriate Faculty Liaison reviews credentials.
 Minimum qualifications are in Appendix B.